 This news was shared by @yourWDWguy, who posted a short video to Twitter with the caption below.
 Since then, the video has been taken down.

 — Adventures By Carney (@yourWDWguy) September 15, 2020

 While the incident was occurring, the man went live on social media.
-After Disney trespassed him and he exited the park, he continued to share more about his experience, making numerous claims, and incorrectly citing the Americans with Disabilities Act (ADA) and the HIPAA privacy act.
+After Disney trespassed him and he exited the Park, he continued to share more about his experience, making numerous claims and incorrectly citing the Americans with Disabilities Act (ADA) and the HIPAA privacy act.

 This is not the first time Disney World Cast Members and would-be Guests have clashed over the face mask policy at a Disney Park.
-Several weeks ago, we at Inside the Magic shared a story about a family being refused access to the Magic Kingdom because a little girl who has autism was not wearing a mask.
+Several weeks ago, we at Inside the Magic shared a story about a family being refused access to the Magic Kingdom because a little girl with autism was not wearing a mask.

 When it comes to its face-covering mandate, the Walt Disney World Resort clearly states the following:

 Face coverings are required for all Guests (ages 2 and up) and Cast Members.
 Please bring your own face coverings and wear them at all times, except when dining or swimming.
 You may remove your face covering while actively eating or drinking, but you should be stationary and maintain appropriate physical distancing.

 All face coverings (whether disposable or reusable) must:

 - Be made with at least 2 layers of breathable material

 - Fully cover the nose and mouth and secure under the chin